nopnop2002/esp-idf-mqtt-broker/README.md

 ```

 # Will test using mosquitto-clients
-- Do the following in Terminal #1:
+- In Terminal #1, do the following:
 ```
 mosquitto_sub -v -h esp32-broker.local -p 1883  -t "topic/#" --will-topic "topic/will" --will-payload "GOODBYE"
 ```

-- Do the following in Terminal #2:
+- Open new terminal.
+In Terminal #2, do the following:
 ```
 mosquitto_sub -v -h esp32-broker.local -p 1883  -t "topic/#" --will-topic "topic/will" --will-payload "GOODBYE"
 ```

-- Execute Control C in Terminal # 1:
+- Press Control+C in Terminal #1:

-- The following is displayed in Terminal # 2:
+- The following is displayed in Terminal #2:
 ```
 topic/will GOODBYE
 ```